NASA-AMMOS/aerie-ui/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In GitHub, send a pull request to `merlin-ui:develop`.
+1. In GitHub, send a pull request to `aerie-ui:develop`.

 - If we suggest changes then:

   - Make the required updates.
-  - Re-run the merlin-ui test suites to ensure tests are still passing.
+  - Re-run the aerie-ui test suites to ensure tests are still passing.
   - [Rebase your branch][rebase] and force push to your branch to GitHub (this will update your Pull Request):

     ```shell